fakhraldin/mesa-git-radv-patched-25659/README.md

    Don't forget to replace (YOUR-USER-PROFILE-NAME) with your actual user name.
 10. Press the save button in the top right corner of the current config window.

+3.)
+Result:
 That's it!
 We now instructed the application to specifically use our separate mesa radv driver, that we saved in our home directory, every time we launch it.

-This is just a quick setup and help, that i arranged and wrote after midnight.
+This is just a quick help and setup, that i arranged and wrote after midnight.
 So sorry for any inconveniences.
 To be continued ... maybe!

 Salam